kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 ## Summary

-This KEP describes addition of a flag for parameters that controls the forced pod reloading
+This KEP describes the addition of a flag for parameters that controls the forced pod reloading

 ## Motivation

+KUDO has a feature to automatically restart Pods of Deployments or StatefulSets if a KUDO-Parameter is changed.
+This is often required as a Parameter can change a value in a ConfigMap that is used by the Pods.
+If the Pods are not restarted the change is propagated to the Pods, but as most applications are not aware of changing config files they require a restart.
+This can also be solved by other Controllers, for example [Reloader](https://github.com/stakater/Reloader).

+This behavior can currently not be controlled and is always active.
+The issue is that not all Parameter changes require a rolling restart of Pods, and sometimes the restart is unwanted and can negatively affect the state of the application the operator is controlling.

+One example would be the `replica` count of a StatefulSet: An increase here should only start new Pods and not restart all existing ones.

-The new flag will allow an operator developer to control that a specific attribute does not automatically restart all pods of a deployment or stateful set if this parameter is changed.
+The new flag will allow an operator developer to control that changing certain parameters does not automatically restart all pods of a deployment or stateful set.

 ### Goals